s-r-e-e-r-a-j/s-r-e-e-r-a-j/README.md

 ---

-## 🎯 My Goals
+## 🎯Goals

-- 🌟 My dream is to become a **white hat hacker**.
+- ✨ I aim to enhance my skills in programming, web development, and ethical hacking.

-- 📚 I am committed to learning and applying ethical hacking practices to become a responsible white hat hacker—using my skills for the greater good while respecting laws and ethics.
+- 🔍 I strive to expand my knowledge in areas like ethical hacking and penetration testing.

 ---